 The C-Bar is well made and easy to set up with one multi-segmented pole and color-coded corners.
 While the inner tent is freestanding, it has one door and one front vestibule, which makes it less convenient for couples to use because you’re probably going to wake up your partner when you get in and out at night.
 There’s even less usable door clearance if the two of you use the vestibule to store your backpacks.
 That’s one of the reasons the C-bar is much less expensive than Big Agnes’s other two-person tents which have dual vestibules.

-The pole structure include a cross pole that helps increase the angle of the tent’s side walls.
+The pole structure includes a cross pole that helps increase the angle of the tent’s sidewalls.
 While they aren’t vertical, they do provide more clearance over your sleeping bags/quilts and help limit any internal condensation transfer.
 The upper half if the inner tent is all mesh providing good ventilation and an easy exit path for moisture to prevent internal condensation from collecting on the walls.

 The inner tent includes a gear loft above the front door and individual mesh side pockets for holding odds and ends.
 Hang loops are also provided on the ceiling for suspending lights or other items.